serhiismetanskyi/serhiismetanskyi.cv/README.md

 ### [soft Xpansion](https://softxpansion.global/)
 - **Business Analyst** *Jan 2020 – Jun 2022*

-Designed and developed business processes and software logic to improve the product with new features.
-Collaborated with stakeholders to gather and analyze requirements, decompose them into tasks, manage the backlog, and plan sprints and releases.
-Managed change requests, supported development activities, and ensured deadlines were met.
-Created specifications, documentation, presentations, guides, and release notes, modeled processes using UML and BPMN, and created wireframes, mockups, and UI/UX prototypes to enhance product design and user experience.
+Automated client's business processes by developing and implementing product-based solutions.
+Enhanced software products by extending their logic with new features.
+Collaborated with stakeholders to gather and analyze requirements, split them into tasks, manage the backlog, and plan sprints and releases.
+Oversaw change requests, supported development, and ensured timely delivery.
+Produced specifications, documentation, presentations, guides, and release notes.
+Modeled workflows with UML and BPMN, and built wireframes, mockups, and UI/UX prototypes to improve product design and user experience.

 - **QA Engineer** *Sep 2019 – Jun 2022*